 - PoE AI Part 4: Real-Time Screen Capture and Plumbing

 As discussed in the first post of this series, the AI program takes a screenshot of the game and uses it to form predictions that are then used to update its internal state.
-In this post, efficient methods for capturing images of the game screen are explored.
+In this post, methods for classifying and organizing information from visual input of the game screen is discussed.
+I have made the source code for this project available on my GitHub.
+Enjoy!